 - Waiting to inform management and compliance officials of PHI exposure.

 Employees who have exposed PHI are reluctant to inform management for fear of repercussion.
 This leads to a lag in the reporting times between management and compliance officials, which is a violation of the law.
-Making sure your employees understand the ramifications of not reporting data breaches or release should be stressed in all employee compliance training.
+Making sure your employees and business associates understand the ramifications of not reporting data breaches or release should be stressed in all employee compliance training.

 Ongoing training is the key in making sure these common HIPAA violations are avoided, as one mistake can be detrimental to the organization.